decs/ruls/README.md

 | -------- | -------------------------------- | -------------------- |
 | `equals` | Matches the exact value          | `{$eq: value}`       |
 | `in`     | Matches if the value in the list | `{$in: [...values]}` |

-These modifiers and operators also apply to all signal types below.

 ### `string` type